camya/filament-title-with-slug/README.md

 - Undo the edited slug.
 - Fully configurable, see [all available parameters](#all-available-parameters).

 This package is developed by [camya.com](https://www.camya.com).
-You can [follow me on Twitter](https://twitter.com/camyaCom) for DEV updates.
+You can [follow us on Twitter](https://twitter.com/camyaCom) for DEV updates.

 Watch **[&raquo; Demo Video &laquo;](https://www.youtube.com/watch?v=v-AxZv6M1xs)**